Skip to Content

 • Previous bleed – A history of a prior bleed is a significant risk factor for AVM hemorrhage.

-AVMs can cause a number of complications, including:
+AVMs can cause many complications, including:

 • Bleeding – AVMs have a high risk of bleeding, which can cause stroke and be fatal if left untreated.